 Julia's new book, Feed the Resistance: Recipes + Ideas for Getting Involved, is more than just a cookbook.
 Featuring essays from activists, resources for political engagement, and showing how food can build community, it is a book that is both nourishing and motivating.
 Together, Julia and Jessica will explore the ways in which food can bring us together and create positive change in our communities.

-Following the discussion and Q&A, Julia and Jessica will sign books and beer and wine will be served.
+Following the discussion, Julia and Jessica will sign books and beer and wine will be served.

 About Julia Turshen